PDLPorters/SciPDL/README.md

 # SciPDL
 This is a repository for releasing SciPDL distributions (easy install of PDL on MacOS).

-Right now this is just a placeholder repo for uploading and releasing the DMGs.
-I hope to add the code (a shell script) to build the DMG FWIW as soon as I have tidied it up.
+The main purpose of this is to hold the releases, so please download a [release.](../../releases)

-So please download a [release.](../../releases)
+I have included the source scripts that do all the building FWIW but these will probably only work on my Mac.
+But good luck if you want to play with this!

 ----